waelhammoudeh/getdiff/README.md

 or program.
 You may stop appending to the file with `--new` command line switch or use 'NEWER_FILE' key with value set to none or off.

-Another use for this program is to download a range of change files (and their corresponding state.txt files) from a remote server by setting `begin` and `end` options on the same invokation.
-Both sequence numbers must be from the same granularity. downloaded filenames are appended to `rangeList.txt` file in program working directory.
+**Range Function:**

+By specifying and setting `--begin` and `--end` options on the same invocation, program will download change files and their corresponding state.txt files in the range of the specified begin and end sequence numbers inclusive.
+Specified sequence numbers must be from the same Granularity; that is both are for minute, hour or day change files.
+Program appends a sorted list of downloaded files to `rangeList.txt` file in its working directory each time it is invoked with the range function.
+You may mix lists in `rangeList.txt` file if desired, doing so enables you to cover any arbitrary time period.

 See [here](https://github.com/waelhammoudeh/overpass-4-slackware/tree/master/Extract_and_Planet_Change_Files)
-for real examples of using the program range function.
+for real example of using the program range function.

 Wael Hammoudeh

-June 26/2026
+July 2/2026